top of page

 When To Make Small Adjustments

 If your weight starts creeping up, don’t panic.
-Slightly reduce calories, increase activity, or tighten your routine for a short period.
+A best calorie deficit strategy for men can mean slightly reducing calories, increasing activity, or tightening your routine for a short period.

 This balanced approach keeps you in control without adding unnecessary stress.